pukoframework/pukoframework.github.io/docs/basics/authentication.md

 ---

-If you want to protect controller function accessed from not-authenticated user.
+If you want to protect a controller function from being accessed by an unauthenticated user, you can use the following authentication documentation command:
-You can seal-it with the auth doc command like below.

 ```php
 /**